frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

 By default, Zeppelin daemon is waiting connection at 8080 port; please access the 8080 port of the server with your Web browser.
 (Please make sure that firewall is configured to allow the access.)

+Actually, enclosed version of Zeppelin (0.9.0) does not support enclosed version of Spark (3.1.2) yet.
+So you need to change "zeppelin.spark.enableSupportedVersionCheck" from true to false, which is in right upper corner "Anonymous"->"Interpreter".
+Otherwise, you will see "Fail to open SparkInterpreter" error.

 To stop the daemon, you can just call